 This easy hot pepper relish recipe is a wonder condiment, great for preserving your abundant pepper harvest.
 Use this recipe method with any type of chili pepper.

-This very simple recipe for pickled pepper relish is great for any type of food you can prepare on the grill.
-We’re talking steaks, chicken breasts, burgers, brats, even the good old hot dog.
+This very simple pickled pepper relish recipe is great for any type of food you can prepare on the grill.
+We're talking steaks, chicken breasts, burgers, brats, even the good old hot dog.

 Loaded with wonderful chili peppers, a bit of onion and garlic, it packs in the flavor.